Charles Loloma – Information About One Of The Top AZ Artists

-Charles Loloma was born on seventh January 1921 near the little village of Hotevilla on the Third Mesa of the Hopi Reservation.
-His parents were Rex and Rachael Loloma who raised him following traditional ways of life, and this made him grow to become one of the best AZ artists.
+Charles Loloma was born on seventh January 1921 (01-07-1921) near the little village of Hotevilla on the Third Mesa of the Hopi Reservation.
+His parents were Rex and Rachael Loloma who raised him following traditional Native American ways of life, and this made him grow to become one of the best AZ Native American artists.
 He started his studies at the Hotevilla Day School and later attended Hopi High School.

-In 1955 Loloma began showing more interest towards jewelry which took over from pottery and this passion grew to make him one of the top AZ artists.
-While still operating the shop they had opened with his wive he still taught at the University of Arizona, Arizona State University, and Tucson.
+In 1955, Charles Loloma began showing more interest in jewelry which took over from pottery and this passion grew to make him one of the top AZ artists.
+While still operating the shop he had opened with his wive he still taught at the University of Arizona, Arizona State University, and Tucson.

 His jewelry became known internationally, and some of his work can be found in the collection of some famous people.
-In the year 1960 pieces of his work were commissioned by President Lyndon B. Johnson, who presented it to the wife of the president of the Philippines and Denmark's Queen.
+In the year 1960, pieces of Loloma’s work were commissioned by President Lyndon B. Johnson, who presented it to the wife of the president of the Philippines and Denmark’s Queen.

-He has also been recognized during different arts awards both locally and nationally.
+He has also been recognized during different art awards both locally and nationally.
 He held his second Paris show in 1971 which was even more successful than the first one.

-Loloma continuously showed a deep feeling for his culture where he lived by the Hopi calendar.
-In fact, during the Paris show he had to fly home to attend a cultural event.
+Loloma continuously showed a deep feeling for his Native American culture where he lived by the Hopi calendar.
+In fact, during the Paris show, he had to fly home to attend a cultural event.
 He also observed different aspects of his culture including holidays and important days.

 He did all this despite his high level of education and is regarded as one of the top AZ artists.
 He believed that despite the changes art had put in his life, it was important to respect one’s heritage and culture.

 This deep belief in his heritage influenced his jewelry work and can be evidently be seen in some of his top pieces.
 He passed away in 1992 where he left a great legacy in the world of Native American jewelry and arts in general.